• Skip to primary navigation

 5 from 124 votes

-Looking for a spicy twist to your regular naan bread?
-Look no further!
-This bullet naan recipe packs a spicy punch that will leave your tongue tingling with delight!
-Plus it is dairy-free and yeast-free!
+Looking for a spicy twist on your regular naan bread?
+This bullet naan recipe packs a fiery punch that’ll leave your taste buds tingling!
+It’s lactose-free, yeast-free, and full of bold flavor.

 Prep Time 45 minutes mins